Beyond Words: Exploring Alternatives to "Nonverbal Communication"

 -

 Affect Display: This term is used in psychology and refers to observable expressions of emotion.
-It's particularly useful when discussing emotional communication and the way emotions are displayed through facial cues.
+It's particularly useful when discussing emotional communication and the way emotions are displayed through facial cues It's one of those things that adds up..

 III.
 Highlighting Vocal Cues: